How to Negotiate a Debt Settlement

 The following is presented for informational purposes only and is not intended as credit repair or legal advice.

-If you feel like you’re drowning in debt, the idea of settling for less money than you owe can be appealing.
 You could hire a debt settlement company that will work on your behalf to negotiate settlements with your creditors.
-That can be a worthwhile option if you'd rather let someone else handle the nitty-gritty of negotiating a settlement.
+Settlement can be complicated and letting an expert handle the nitty-gritty of negotiating with your creditors can help take a lot off your plate.

 Why do creditors accept settlement offers?